 Initial Training

 New Firefighter recruits will commence a non-residential 10-week initial training course.
-No annual leave will be permitted during the 10-week training course.
+No annual leave will be permitted during the 10-week training course and you will also be required to supply your own food and refreshments.

 The training will be held at our Training School in Immingham and will contain a mixture of theoretical and practical input, including examinations.
 The main topics covered include: